link rel="canonical" href="https://www.lipedema.org"

 • Manage Pain

-Although fat caused by Lipedema cannot be lost by just reducing calories and exercising, providers who treat Lipedema typically advise daily light to moderate exercise in combination with an anti-inflammatory diet.
+While there is currently no cure for Lipedema, there are various care and Lipedema treatment options available that can effectively manage symptoms and improve the quality of life for patients.
 While surgery such as liposuction can be valuable for some people to manage pain and improve mobility, the decision to undergo surgery must not be taken lightly and should be made in partnership with a qualified medical professional.